-12.1 State three advantages of placing functionality in a device controller, rather than in the kernel.
+13.1 State three advantages of placing functionality in a device controller, rather than in the kernel.
 State three disadvantages.

-Three advantages:

-- a.
-Bugs are less likely to cause an operating-system crash. - b.
-Performance can be improved by utilizing dedicated hardware and hard-coded algorithms. - c.
-The kernel is simplified by moving algorithms out of it.
+Answer: Three advantages: Bugs are less likely to cause an operating system crash

+Performance can be improved by utilizing dedicated hardware and hard-coded algorithms

-Three disadvantages:
+The kernel is simplified by moving algorithms out of it

-- a.
-Bugs are harder to fix-a new firmware version or new hardware is needed. - b.
-Improving algorithms requires a hardware update rather than just a kernel or device-driver update. - Embedded algorithms could conflict with an application's use of the device, causing decreased performance. - 12.2 The example of handshaking in Section 12.2 used two bits: a busy bit and a command-ready bit.
-Is it possible to implement this handshaking with only one bit?
+Three disadvantages: Bugs are harder to fix-a new firmware version or new hardware is needed

+Improving algorithms likewise require a hardware update rather than just a kernel or device-driver update

+Embedded algorithms could conflict with application's use of the device, causing decreased performance.

+13.2 The example of handshaking in Section 13.2 used 2 bits: a busy bit and a command-ready bit.
+Is it possible to implement this handshaking with only 1 bit?
 If it is, describe the protocol.
-If it is not, explain why one bit is insufficient.
+If it is not, explain why 1 bit is insufficient.

-It is possible, using the following algorithm.
-Let's assume we simply use the busy bit (or the command-ready bit; this answer is the same regardless).
+Answer: It is possible, using the following algorithm.
+Let's assume we simply use the busy-bit (or the command-ready bit; this answer is the same regardless).
 When the bit is off, the controller is idle.
 The host writes to data-out and sets the bit to signal that an operation is ready (the equivalent of setting the command-ready bit).
 When the controller is finished, it clears the busy bit.
 The host then initiates the next operation.